Govindarao00/jenkins_installation/README.md

 Hi guys, by using this simple bash shell script you can easily install jenkins on your machine.

-NOTE : This script works onlu ubuntu linux versions.
+NOTE : This script works only on ubuntu linux versions.